Title: Section 1004.2 - Practitioner issuance of certification

 (iii) severe nausea;

-(v) severe or persistent muscle spasms; or
+(v) severe or persistent muscle spasms;

-(vi) such other conditions, symptoms or complications as added by the commissioner.
+(viii) such other conditions, symptoms or complications as added by the commissioner.

 (10) a statement that by training or experience, the practitioner is qualified to treat the serious condition, which encompasses the severe debilitating or life-threatening condition listed pursuant to paragraph (8) and the clinically associated condition, symptom or complication listed pursuant to paragraph (9) of this subdivision;